andisearch/claude-switcher/README.md

    # Continue your last conversation on any provider
    claude-aws --resume
    claude-vertex --resume

+   # Switch back to your native Claude Code
+   claude --resume
    ```

 That's it!
 See below for detailed configuration options and advanced features.